isa-group/botica/docs/the-infrastructure-configuration-file.md

 - Unix: `unix:///var/run/docker.sock`
 - Windows: `npipe:////./pipe/docker_engine`

+---

 ## Broker top-level element

 The top-level `broker` property specifies the broker type and configuration to use.

+> [!NOTE]
+> The broker instance is provided and deployed by Botica: your system does not need to have a
+> running broker instance, and the configuration (authentication, port...) doesn't have to (and, in
+> case of `port`, should not) match them.

+If the `broker` property is missing in the configuration file, `rabbitmq` will be used by default with random values for username and password.

 ### type